 The Planning Commission meets on the second and fourth Tuesday of each month at 7:00 p.m. in the Council Chambers.
 Study sessions are frequently held at 5:15 p.m. prior to the meeting in Room B-8.
 Agendas are available to the public the Thursday prior to the meeting.

 The Planning Commission study session is open to public attendance but is not a public hearing.
 The Planning Commission follows Roberts Rules of Order and their own By-Laws.

-Support staff to the Planning Commission includes the Planning and Building Director who serves as the Secretary to the Commission, a Deputy City Attorney serving as legal counsel, and various City staff members from the Planning and Building Department, Public Works Department, and Fire Department.
+Support staff to the Planning Commission includes the Community Development Director who serves as the Secretary to the Commission, a Deputy City Attorney serving as legal counsel, and various City staff members from the Community Development Department, Public Works Department, and Fire Department.
 The meetings are televised live on local cable HBTV Channel 3.

 Projects typically acted upon by the Planning Commission are major development proposals, tentative tract maps, zoning map amendments, zoning text amendments, general plan amendments, and various similar applications.

 In reviewing a project, project planners consult with various City departments as well as appropriate regional and state agencies.
 Environmental assessments are conducted concurrently with each project analysis.
 The review process for a Planning Commission item normally requires four to five months.

 To contact the Planning Commission, please address your request to:

 Planning and Building Department